Katekko/rpgland-js/README.md

-# WhatsApp Bot Project
+# RPG Land

-This project is a WhatsApp bot built using the WhatsApp Web API and Firebase Firestore.
-It provides various commands and features to interact with the bot.
+This project is an RPG WhatsApp bot built using the WhatsApp Web API and Firebase Firestore.
+It provides various commands and features to engage in role-playing adventures with the bot.

 ## Prerequisites